nathangeffen/cagl/docs/reference.md

 #### Complexity {-}

-This is a constant time operation.
+For ARRAY, DLIST and TREE, this is a constant time operation.
+For SLIST, it is $\theta(n)$ where $n$ is the number of elements in the container.

 ##### Data races {-}